Beautiful pairs: Introduction

 \subsection{Structure of the paper}

 The paper is organized as follows.
-Section \ref{sec:BP-pairs-main} is divided in two main parts: in Sections \ref{sec:notation}-\ref{sec:b-pairs} we introduce the abstract framework of beautiful pairs and prove some of their main properties; in Section \ref{sec:def-type} we exhibit the relation with spaces of definable types and strict pro-definability.
-Section \ref{sec:stable-omin} is devoted to showing how our abstract framework is related to previous work, both for stable and o-minimal theories.
+In Section \ref{sec:BP-pairs-main} we introduce the abstract framework of beautiful pairs and prove some of their main properties.
+Moreover, we exhibit the relation with spaces of definable types and strict pro-definability.
+Section~\ref{sec:stable-omin} is devoted to showing how our abstract framework is related to previous work, both for stable and o-minimal theories.
 In most of the remaining sections we study particular theories and their corresponding beautiful pairs.
-Section \ref{sec:bp-oag} focuses on ordered abelian groups.
-Beautiful pairs of short exact sequences are studied in Section \ref{sec:SES}.
-In Section \ref{sec:domination} we gather various domination results in valued fields which are later used in Sections \ref{sec:BP-val-fields} and \ref{sec:Ax-Kochen-RV} to study beautiful pairs of various theories of henselian valued fields.
+Section~\ref{sec:bp-oag} focuses on ordered abelian groups.
+Beautiful pairs of short exact sequences are studied in Section~\ref{sec:SES}.
+In Section~\ref{sec:domination} we gather various domination results in valued fields.
+These results are later used in Section~\ref{sec:BP-val-fields} and Section~\ref{sec:Ax-Kochen-RV} to study beautiful pairs of various theories of henselian valued fields and prove the Main Theorem.